Chapter 1 : don't you let me go, let me go tonight.

 One time my heart burst.
 Simple as that that.
-Burst—exploded—into a million pieces of glitter confetti, shimmering like sunlight glinting off water and falling like rain on a summer's day.
+Burst—exploded—into a million pieces of glitter confetti, shimmering like sunlight on lake water, falling like furious summer rain.
 The force of my bursting heart was enough to rival that of an earthquake and a tidal wave and the dizzy, swirling sound of your laughter—all packed into one.
 It was heat and light and sound and believe me, I know this because I was there, I felt it.

 My heart confetti melted away the snow and coaxed a thousand flowers out of the ground, fireworks blooming, plump petals unfurling like opening books, like fists letting go.
 Everybody was so amazed, they clapped and cheered and even gave the day a name: spring.

 But you weren’t happy, because my heart was gone.
 Exploded.
 And without a heart, I couldn’t live and I couldn’t love you.
-And I think those things go hand in hand.
-Living and loving you, I mean.
-I can’t do one without the other—that is the sad and simple truth.
+I think those things go hand in hand, by the way.
+Living and loving you.
+I can’t do one without the other, and that is the sad and simple truth.

-Well, firstly: whatever the science books tell you—it’s a lie.
-Spring does not happen because of climatic changes and the earth’s rotation.
+Well, first of all: whatever the science books tell you—it’s a lie.
+Spring does not happen because of climate change and the earth’s rotation.
 Spring happens because of glitter confetti and my bursting heart.